rubydesign/rubydesign.fi/README.md

 Version 1.0.0 (beginning 2016) In production for 2 years on sites with less than 10000 orders a year.

+It works with ruby 2.0 or higher and rails 4.2

 ### Other clerks

 The original plan has been implemented: several extension "clerk" will be optional.